 What would the data protection considerations be for organisations implementing a children’s social media ban?

-Setting up a social media account usually involves sharing personal data with the platform in question (eg your name and email address, perhaps some photographs).
+Setting up a social media account usually involves sharing personal data with the platform in question (eg, your name and email address, perhaps some photographs).
 There are already legal restrictions that theoretically restrict the ability of children to set up accounts.
 For example, Article 8 of the EU GDPR says that processing the personal data of under 16s is only lawful “if and to the extent that consent is given or authorised by the holder of parental responsibility.”
 The EU GDPR allowed Member States to opt for a lower age, provided it was not below 13.
+13 is the age that the UK opted for when it implemented the GDPR.
+This is unchanged since Brexit.
+This means that it is unlawful for a social media platform to allow a child under the age of 13 in the UK to create an account without parental consent.
+This sort of legal provision is sometimes referred to as the “digital age of consent”.

 Does the regulator enforce the digital age of consent, when platforms fail to do so themselves?

 Yes.
-One of the benefits of a ‘light-touch’ approach to age checks (eg self-certifying by ticking a box) is that there was minimal need to collect personal data.
+One of the benefits of a “light-touch” approach to age checks (eg, self-certifying by ticking a box) is that there was minimal need to collect personal data.
 A children’s social media ban would mean platforms need obtain and process more personal data as part of the registration process.
 That may involve:

-- Uploading Government issued ID documents, such as a passport or a driving licence
+- Uploading government issued ID documents, such as a passport or a driving licence.

-- Sharing bank or payment card details
+- Sharing bank or payment card details.

 All of these mechanisms have drawbacks.
 Some are ineffective.
 The methods that work better have a trade-off in terms of privacy which adults (and adolescents) may not be willing to make.
 This may be for reasons of principle (why should I have to share my personal information with you to use your service?), or pragmatism (if I provide my personal information to you, how do I know you will keep it safe?).
+As platforms collect more information, the level of risk rises.

 What other laws are relevant here?